WordOps/docs.wordops.net/docs/commands/site.md

 ##### Wildcard

-Since the release v3.9.6, WordOps supports Let's Encrypt Wildcard SSL certificates with DNS API validation.
+**Since the release v3.9.6**, WordOps supports Let's Encrypt Wildcard SSL certificates with DNS API validation.
 Before issuing a wildcard certificate, it require to define the DNS API crendentials for acme.sh.

 Example with Cloudflare DNS :